bernardoforesti/SVHN_LSGAN/README.md

 # LSGAN for SVHN

-This repository contains Python 3 routines that train two Least Squares Generative Adversarial Networks - LSGAN, for Google Street View House Number - SVHN database.
+This repository contains Python 3 routines (tensorflow) that train two Least Squares Generative Adversarial Networks - LSGAN, for Google Street View House Number - SVHN database.
 The LSGAN architectures herein used are those described in [1].
 One routine that generate samples from one of the models is also avaliable.

 # File description